morrisonadams/fuel-logger/fuel_logger/README.md

 ## Usage

 After starting the add-on, the backend listens on port `3000`.
-The frontend files are served by the backend and can be accessed through Home Assistant at `http://<homeassistant>:3000/`.
+The frontend files are served by the backend and are exposed inside Home Assistant via an ingress panel.
+The **Fuel Logger** icon appears in the sidebar; click it to open the UI within Home Assistant.
+You can still reach the interface externally at `http://<homeassistant>:3000/` if you mapped the port.